 I really love to make things with a lot of little steps and details, like jeans, or fitted bodice dresses.
 I find any project with lots of pressing, folding, darts and details so much fun and I really enjoy the process.

-My exception to the rule, however, are knits!
+My exception to the rule, however, is knits!
 I love making loungewear for my husband and my family (and myself of course!).

 What do you love about sewing?